s-webber/learning-tests/spring-transaction-propagation/README.md

 # Spring Transaction Propagation Learning Tests

-This project contains JUnit tests which provide examples of the transaction propagation options provided by the [Spring](https://spring.io/) framework.
+This project contains JUnit tests which demonstrate the transaction propagation options provided by the [Spring](https://spring.io/) framework.

 Features demonstrated by the tests include: